 For a pdf copy of my CV, click here.

-New publication: Empowering Women through Multifaceted Interventions: Long-term Evidence from a Double Matching Design will be published in the Journal of Population Economics.
+New publication: Empowering Women through Multifaceted Interventions: Long-term Evidence from a Double Matching Design was published in the Journal of Population Economics.

 The Peruvian Government will fund through Innovations for Poverty Action a census of extension service users as part of a joint project with Paul Gertler (UC Berkeley) and Manuel Barron (Universidad del Pacifico) about using behavioral economics to increase the demand for extension services.